Type 2 to Type 2 EV Charging Cable Bundle

 Commando socket for Tesla

-Commando sockets are a popular way to charge Teslas.
+Commando sockets are a popular way to charge a Tesla.
 A 16A commando socket will deliver 3.6kW of power while a 32A socket will deliver 7kW, 7.2kW or 7.4kW of power.

 Commando socket instead of a smart charger?